daniel-barbu/daniGameIdler/README.md

 # daniGameIdler
+daniGameIdler is a batch program that quickly goes through your Steam games to simulate playing in order to recieve card drops which you can then sell on the Community Market.
+It does not require downloading the games.
-daniGameIdler works by exploiting [SteamAchievementManager](https://github.com/gibbed/SteamAchievementManager), which it requires.
+It works by exploiting [SteamAchievementManager](https://github.com/gibbed/SteamAchievementManager), which it requires.

 ### How to use
 1. Download `daniGameIdler.rar` from [here](https://github.com/daniel-barbu/daniGameIdler/releases/latest), extract its contents to a **folder without spaces in its name**.